 DMSA is excreted through the kidneys which means this pathway of elimination must be flowing well.

 Purchasing DMSA.
-DMSA can be obtained in specially compounded quantities from here. mercury and need to be avoided, while proper chelators.
+DMSA can be obtained in smaller dosages from here.

 ALA is the most important ingredient in oral chelation.
 ALA chelates both intracellular and extracellular mercury (and arsenic) – in the brain and in the body – making it essential to successful detox, while DMSA and DMPS are optional components to help reduce side-effects and open up an accessory route of elimination via the urine.

 ALA is a disulfide.
 It is water and fat soluble which makes it able to pass the Blood Brain Barrier (BBB) and is thus able to clear mercury from the brain and inside the organs.
 You can successfully clear mercury with ALA alone.
 ALA is essential to detox, while DMSA/DMPS is not.
 ALA has a half-life of three hours.